Celebrate Spring with these crispy and buttery Cherry Blossom Cookies with salt pickled cherry blossoms.

 Ingredients

-- 1 oz salt pickled cherry blossoms (1 pack)
+- 1 oz salt-pickled cherry blossoms (1 pack of this)

-- white sparkling sugar (Sparking sugar has large grain so that it won't melt and disappear compared to granulated sugar and gives a nice look and crunch.)
+- white sparkling sugar (this is a coarse sugar with larger grains than granulated sugar, so it won't melt and disappear; it also gives a nice look and crunch)

 Instructions